Mental Health Ambassadors

 The Ambassadors have exercised their Ambassadorship creatively.
 For example: In a class, a professor said, “I think we might have a Counseling Services” Two of the Ambassadors raised their hands, identified themselves, and provided their class and the professor information.

 - Students made their first counseling appointment with Ambassador's accompanying them.

-- Ambassadors “reminded” department heads about addressing mental health needs and encouraging students to use Counseling Services.
+- Ambassadors “reminded” department heads about addressing mental health needs and encouraging students to use CAPS.

 - Provided multi-language outreach (most ambassadors are bi-lingual and bicultural).

 - Chalk-writing the workshops on the boards of classrooms.